|

 Greece, the Athenians, and others of the southern states,

-are at first successful; but the return of some of
+were at first successful, but the return of some of

-Alexander's veterans from Asia enables Antipater to prevail
+Alexander's veterans from Asia enabled Antipater to prevail

 over them.